-(4) An operator may request an change amendment in the size, shape or location of a drilling spacing unit under this section, as provided in section 47-318(6), Idaho Code.
-Request may be made for drilling spacing units that are:

-(a) Larger or smaller than forty (40) acres for oil;

-(b) Larger or smaller than onesix hundred sixty forty(1640) acres for gas; or

-(c) Not located within the boundaries of a governmental section, quarter section or quarter-quarter section.

-(5) Changes An amendment to drillingspacing units may be authorized upon application, notice and an opportunity for hearing as provided in section 47-328, Idaho Code.
-To authorize an changeamendment, the department shall find that such changeamendment would assist in preventing the waste of oil and gas, avoid drilling of unnecessary wells, or protect correlative rights.
+- (4) An operator may request a change in the size, shape or location of a drilling unit under this section, as provided in section $\frac{47-318}{6}$ , Idaho Code.
+Request may be made for drilling units that are: - (a) Larger or smaller than forty (40) acres for oil; - (b) Larger or smaller than one hundred sixty (160) acres for gas; or - (c) Not located within the boundaries of a governmental section, quarter section or quarter-quarter section. - (5) Changes to drilling units may be authorized upon application, notice and an opportunity for hearing as provided in section 47-328, Idaho Code.
+To authorize a change, the department shall find that such change would assist in preventing the waste of oil and gas, avoid drilling of unnecessary wells, or protect correlative rights.
 In addition to any other notice required by statute or rule, an operator shall provide proper notice and a copy of the application to all uncommitted owners within the proposed unit and to all other parties an operator reasonably believes may be affected.
-In establishingamending drilling spacing units under this section, the department shall review the drilling spacing unit's size, shape and location based on the application, any supporting exhibits, and evidence introduced at a hearing.
+In establishing drilling units under this section, the department shall review the drilling unit's size, shape and location based on the application, any supporting exhibits, and evidence introduced at a hearing.